ClabEnergyProject/SEM-1.2/README.md

 The following is a wish list for improvements to our model and its usability:

+-- Check standard output for new technologies (WIND2, SOLAR2, STORAGE2, CSP, etc).
+For example, the battery analysis is now done only on STORAGE and not STORAGE2.

-A. Some LIFO storage and PGP_storage analysis and figures as part of standard output.
+-- Some LIFO storage and PGP_storage analysis and figures as part of standard output.

-B. Reconfigure model to allow running more cases without needing more memory.
+-- Reconfigure model to allow running more cases without needing more memory.

-C. Automate some checks on aberrant usage of storage (?)
+-- Automate some checks on aberrant usage of storage (?)

-D. Make some test cases and output files.
-(Ideally automate.)
+-- Automate test cases and comparison with output files.

-E. Add inter-case comparisons to Quick_Look.py
+-- Add inter-case comparisons to Quick_Look.py

-F. Do a runtime analysis to speed up execution of Quick_Look.py
+-- Do a runtime analysis to speed up execution of Quick_Look.py

-G. Make version that can be spread across CEES-Mazama.
+-- Make version that can be spread across CEES-Mazama.

 <br>